anslan/BGE_biomonitoring_wf/docs/6bioinfo_16S.rst

 Denoise and merge paired-end reads
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Denoise and merge paired-end Illumina reads as in DADA2.
+| Denoise and merge paired-end Illumina reads as in DADA2.
+|
+| When working with a **single directory** that hosts your fastq files, then
+| :yellow-background:`ignore (do not execute) the script lines in yellow.`

 .. code-block:: R
    :caption: denoise and merge paired-end reads in DADA2
+   :emphasize-lines: 7-13, 75-79
+   :linenos:

     #!/usr/bin/Rscript
     ## workflow to perform DADA2 denoising and merging

-    #load dada2 library
+    # load dada2 library
     library('dada2')

     # capturing the directory structure when working with multiple runs